-In the electronic world, it is the transfer of data and information from one location to another.
-"Data communications" or "datacom" refers to digital transmission.
+"Data communications" (datacom) means digital transmission.
 "Telecommunications" or "telecom" refers to a mix of voice and data, both analog and digital.
-However, due to digital convergence, "telecommunications" implies "data communications."
+However, today, "telecommunications" implies "data communications."

-"Networking" generally refers to a local area network (LAN), but it may refer to a private wide area network (WAN) or to the public Internet.
+"Networking" generally refers to a local area network (LAN), but it may refer to a private wide area network (WAN).

 The Protocol

 The way data communications systems "talk to" each other is defined in a set of standards called "protocols."
-Protocols work in a hierarchy starting at the top with the user's program and ending at the bottom with the plugs, sockets and electrical signals.
-See
+Protocols work in a hierarchy starting at the top with the user's application and ending at the bottom with the plugs, sockets and electrical signals.
+See communications protocol and OSI model.

 Analog vs. Digital Communications

-Prior to the Internet, the world's largest communications system was the telephone network, a mix of analog and digital lines.
-It used to be entirely analog and transmitted only voice frequencies.
-Today, the only analog part is the line between the telephone and a digital conversion point (digital loop carrier) within about a mile of the customer.
+Prior to the Internet, the world's largest communications system was the U.S. telephone network, a mix of analog and digital.
+It was originally analog and transmitted only voice frequencies.
+Today, the only analog part is the line between the customer's telephone and a digital conversion point (digital loop carrier) within a mile or so of the customer.
+In 2021, the FCC reported 36 million analog POTS lines in use, down from 122 million in 2010.
+U.S. homes and businesses began switching to digital "voice over IP" in the late 1990s (see VoIP and POTS).

-Analog systems are error prone because the electronic transmission of sound waves gets mixed together with unwanted, nearby signals (noise).
-In long distance analog telephone networks, amplifiers were placed in the line every few miles to boost the signal, but they also boosted the noise.
-By the time the person or modem received the signal at the other end, it may have been impossible to decipher.
+Analog systems are error prone because the electronic transmission of sound waves gets mixed together with nearby signals (noise).
+In long distance analog telephone networks, amplifiers were placed in the line every few miles to boost the signal, but they also boosted noise.
+By the time the person or modem received the signal at the other end, all the noise was amplified.

 The First Analog Communications